Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 Graphics | 2GB PNY NVIDIA T400 Low Profile GPU
 HDD | 1TB
 Monitor | Telefunken +/-17" 960p (4:3) @ 60Hz, analog, real shit.

-> Both my CPU and GPU are at 50% load majority of the time, and Ram at about 5-6 GB.
-Really not a hard game to run.

 ## Frequently asked questions